-- 14.-(1) Where a constable is satisfied that- - (a) data stored in a computer or any data storage medium is reasonably required for the purposes of a criminal investigation; and - (b) there are reasonable grounds for suspecting that the data may be destroyed or rendered inaccessible, the constable may by notice in accordance with subsection (2), given to the person in possession or control of the computer or data storage medium (as the case may be), require the person to ensure that the data be preserved.
+- 17.-(1) Where a constable is satisfied that- - (a) data stored in a computer or any data storage medium is reasonably required for the purposes of a criminal investigation; and - (b) there are reasonable grounds for suspecting that the data may be destroyed or rendered inaccessible, the constable may, by notice in accordance with subsection (2) given to the person in possession or control of the computer or data storage medium (as the case may be), require the person to ensure that the data be preserved.

-- (2) The notice referred to in subsection (1) shall be in writing and shall specify- - (a) the computer or any data storage medium to which it applies; - (b) the data to which it applies; and - (c) the period for which the data is required to be preserved, being a period not exceeding thirty days. - (3) The period specified under subsection (2) may be extended, upon the order of a Resident Magistrate on an application without notice, to such further period as may be specified by the Resident Magistrate in the order. - (4) A person commits an offence if the person fails, without reasonable excuse, to comply with a requirement imposed on him by a notice or order under this section.
+- (2) The notice referred to in subsection (1) shall be in writing and shall specify- - (a) the name of the person in possession or control of the computer or data storage medium (as the case may be) or the address where the computer or data storage medium (as the case may be) is located; - (b) the period for which the data is required to be preserved, being a period not exceeding sixty days; and - (c) the requirements to be complied with for the preservation of the data.

-- (5) A person commits an offence if, in purported compliance with a requirement imposed on him under a notice or order made under this section, he- - (a) makes a statement that he knows to be false or misleading in a material particular; or - (b) recklessly makes a statement that is false or misleading in a material particular. - (6) A person who commits an offence under subsection (4) or (5) is liable - upon conviction before a Resident Magistrate, to a fine not exceeding one million dollars or to imprisonment for a term not exceeding twelve months or to both such fine and imprisonment; - (b) upon conviction on indictment before a Circuit Court, to a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment. - 15.-(1) A Resident Magistrate may issue a warrant under this Search and subsection, if satisfied by information on oath that there are reasonable seizure grounds to suspect that there may be in any place any computer material that-
+- (3) For the purposes of subsection (2), "address" includes a location, e-mail address, telephone number or other number or designation used for the purpose of identifying a computer or electronic communications system. - (4) The period specified under subsection (2), or in any previous order made under this subsection, may be extended, upon the order of a Resident Magistrate on an application without notice, for such further period as may be specified by the Resident Magistrate in the order. - (5) A person commits an offence if the person fails, without reasonable excuse, to comply with a requirement imposed on that person by a notice or order under this section. - (6) A person commits an offence if, in purported compliance with a requirement imposed on that person under a notice or order made under this section, the person- - (a) makes a statement that the person knows to be false or misleading in a material particular; or - (b) recklessly makes a statement that is false or misleading in a material particular. - (7) A person who commits an offence under subsection (5) or (6) is liable- - (a) upon conviction before a Resident Magistrate, to a fine not exceeding three million dollars or imprisonment for a term not exceeding three years, or both such fine and imprisonment; - (b) upon conviction on indictment before a Circuit Court, to a fine or imprisonment for a term not exceeding seven years, or both such fine and imprisonment. - 18.-(1) A Resident Magistrate may issue a warrant under this search and subsection, if satisfied by information on oath that there are warrants.

+reasonable grounds to suspect that there may be in any place any computer material that-

-- (a) may be relevant as evidence in proving an offence; or - (b) has been acquired by a person for, or in, the commission of an offence or as a result of the commission of an offence. - (2) A warrant under subsection (1) shall authorise a constable, with such assistance as may be necessary, to enter the place specified in the warrant to search for and seize the computer material. - 16.-(1) If any computer material is seized or rendered inaccessible Record of in the execution of a warrant under section 15(1), the person who executed the warrant shall, during the execution, or as soon as possible thereafter-
+- (a) may be relevant as evidence in proving an offence; or - (b) has been acquired by a person for, or in, the commission of an offence or as a result of the commission of an offence. - (2) A warrant under subsection (1) shall authorise a constable, with such assistance as may be necessary, to enter the place specified in the warrant to search for and seize the computer material.